Home

 Animals are another design feature often seen on country area rugs.
 It might be a rooster or some other farm animal or a wildlife scene with a duck or a deer.

-Click on Picture to Browse for Rugs These examples of country area rugs combine two country style elements in one rug.
+Country Area Rugs These examples of country area rugs combine two country style elements in one rug.
 One is a braided area rug with a rooster and the other is a braided area rug with a vine design in the center.

 Some contemporary style rugs can also be described as country area rugs, since they have a look or overall design that allows them to classified in either category.
 The same can be said of some Southwestern style rugs.